Code-Institute-Submissions/milestone2_project/README.md

 - [HTML5](https://www.w3.org/standards/webdesign/htmlcss)
     - **HTML5** is the basic building language of all websites, it allows for structure
 - [CSS3](https://www.w3.org/standards/webdesign/htmlcss#whatcss)
     - **CSS 3** is used to describe web pages, via color, font and other styling.
-In the project it is used for styling the elements on the page
+In the project it is used for styling the elements on the page.
 - [JQuery](https://jquery.com)
     - The project uses **JQuery** to simplify DOM manipulation.
 - [Bootstrap v3.3](https://getbootstrap.com/docs/3.3/)
     - The project uses **Bootstrap** for the navbar functionality, along with making the images responsive and responsive visibility classes.
 In addtion it provides the 'grid' functionality for layout purposes.
+- [SASS])(http://sass-lang.com/) - **SASS** was used to add extra functionality to CSS, it allows for nested statements to be used, which in turn made the files easier to read.

 ## Testing